 As COVID-19 spreads globally, people living in conflict zones with weak health systems will be hit hardest.
 These areas are home to displaced families and overcrowded refugee camps with limited resources.
 Just this week, the first reported case of this new coronavirus has been confirmed in Syria, which could lead to one of the most severe outbreaks in the world.

-The International Rescue Committee is ramping up our response to the pandemic, providing lifesaving programs to vulnerable communities in over 40 countries worldwide, including the United States.
+The International Rescue Committee is ramping up our response to the pandemic, providing lifesaving programmes to vulnerable communities in over 40 countries worldwide.

 “While coronavirus is a serious threat where there is a health system, its dangers are magnified in communities where there is no such system,” says David Miliband, president and CEO of the International Rescue Committee.
 “This is a global disease and can be expected to hit all parts of the world; it's imperative to protect the most vulnerable.”